Alcaraz produces another major comeback to win French Open final in five-set thriller against Sinner

 “Just amazing the support you have given me today,” Alcaraz said.
 “During the whole tournament.”

-Sinner could not find a way back and Alcaraz won the tiebreaker and the match with a superb forehand pass down the line and then fell onto his back to celebrate.
-Then he rushed over to dance and hug the team members in his box.
+Alcaraz won the match with a superb forehand pass down the line, fell onto his back to celebrate, then rushed over to dance and hug the team members in his box.

 “I'm very happy for you, and you deserve it, so congrats,” the 23-year-old Sinner told Alcaraz. ”It’s an amazing trophy, so I won't sleep tonight very well, but it's okay."

-Sinner may not sleep at all if he thinks about the ninth game of the fourth set, which turned into a nightmare.
+Sinner may have nightmares about the ninth game of the fourth set.

 Serving to stay in the match at 5-3 down, Alcaraz trailed 0-40 to give Sinner three match points.

-Sinner may particularly regret the second match point when, with Alcaraz on second serve, he hit a hurried backhand which landed just out.
+On the second match point, and with Alcaraz on second serve, he hit a hurried backhand which landed just out.
 He then hit a forehand into the net for another unforced error, making it deuce.

 Despite having just lost a chance to win another major, Sinner showed great sportsmanship to give Alcaraz the point for a 30-0 lead in the 11th game.